In September, 1830, a meeting between the United States Commissioners and the Choctaw

 April 17, 1854.

 Nearby is another military grave.
-The
+The marker bears the following

-marker bears the following inscription: "Lucas C.S.A.
+inscription: "Lucas C.S.A.
 Alabama 1862."
-This is the grave
+This is the grave of an ill

-after his death, had him buried in Shongalo
+death, had him buried in Shongalo Cemetery.

-In the southwest section of the cemetery is a
+In the southwest section of the cemetery

-These soldiers died in skirmish fighting between Union
+soldiers died in skirmish fighting between Union

 and Confederate soldiers, when the Union soldiers divided into smaller units